 \subsection{Setup}

-\myparagraph{Dataset} CelebA is a dataset composed of 200000 human face images associated with 40 attributes.
+\myparagraph{Dataset} CelebA is composed of 200K human face images associated with 40 attributes.
 We choose a subset of 10 disjoint attributes, that is representative of sensitive information.
 Every input image is center-cropped by 178x178 and then resized to the resolution 128x128.
-We use 150000 images sorted by indices as training data and form a balanced dataset for evaluation from the remaining 53000 images.
+We use 150K images sorted by indices as training data and form a balanced dataset for evaluation from the remaining 53K images.

 \myparagraph{Modeling the Adversary} To fairly compare our method to prior works, we train a ResNet-18~\cite{he2016deep} classifier on the same training data, which acts as an adversary attempting to infer privacy attributes from images.
 The adversary ResNet classifier used during evaluation is: (i) trained independently to our method; and (ii) significantly more complex than the attribute discriminators in our method.
 Furthermore, as this attribute classifier achieves near-perfect attribute prediction accuracy, we argue it models a strong unseen adversary to evaluate obfuscation techniques.